Make contributions to your Royal London pension plan

-Auto enrolment requires a total minimum contribution to be made to your workplace pension.
+There's a total minimum contribution that needs to be made to your workplace pension.
 Your employer must contribute at least part of this.
 If your employer contributes less than the total minimum amount, you’ll have to make up the difference.

-Your employer will confirm the amount of contributions you’ll have to make and will tell you if that amount will change.
-To find out more about the minimum contributions, visit your pension website or speak to a financial adviser.
+Your employer will confirm the contributions you’ll have to make and will tell you if that amount will change.
+To find out more about the minimum contributions for your plan, speak to your employer.

 Stay on track for the retirement you want

-You should regularly review your contributions to help you stay on track.
+You should regularly review your plan and contributions to help you stay on track.
 If you can afford to, you might want to think about increasing your contributions.

 You can increase, decrease, stop and restart your contributions at any time.
-But remember that any changes to your contributions will affect your retirement savings.
+But remember that any changes to your contributions will affect your pension savings.

-If you want to change the contributions to your personal pension, you should speak to a financial adviser.
+If you want to change the contributions into your personal pension, you should speak to a financial adviser.